English subsidy of James VI: Leverage

+The regular payment of the subsidy can be seen as James VI's rejection of his mother's proposals for joint rule in "association" in Scotland.
+Elizabeth positioned herself as the relation and substitute mother of the Scottish king, writing of her "speciall and motherlye cair over our said darrest brother and cousing ever since his byrthe, respecting him as our owne sone".

-After annuity payments began in 1586, Elizabeth was able to signal her disapproval of Scottish policies by keeping James' diplomats and agents waiting in London in the hope of payment and by sending sums amounting to less than James' expectations.
+After annuity payments began in 1586, Elizabeth was able to signal her disapproval of Scottish policies by keeping James' diplomats and agents waiting in London in the hope of payment and by sending sums amounting to less than James's expectations.
 One year, James wrote to Elizabeth of the "endless detaining" of his agent Robert Jousie on an errand "turned from one honorable annuity to a voluntary uncertainty with long begging".

 James more than once reminded Elizabeth and William Cecil of a Latin proverb in favour of prompt payment, bis dat qui cito dat – he that gives quickly gives twice.
 Francis Walsingham was sometimes in favour of the payments, and tried to influence and encourage Elizabeth to pay the pension by asking a diplomat in Scotland to amplify requests for the money.

 Thomas Fowler wrote that James VI gave "to every one that asks what they desire, even to vain youths and proud fools the very lands of his crown ...
 Yea, what he gets from England, if it were a million, they would get it from him, so careless is he of any wealth if he may enjoy his pleasure in hunting".
 James VI gave money away with apparent freedom, but Julian Goodare notes such patronage and largesse was a necessary feature of early modern courts.

 Fowler was an executor of the English estates of James VI's grandmother, Margaret Douglas, Countess of Lennox.
 Later Archbishop John Spottiswoode would write the subsidy money was compensation for these estates in England.
 However Julian Goodare finds no evidence for this, and Elizabeth never made a legal declaration or "instrument" regarding continual payment of the subsidy.